kreativabyran/TvMaze/README.md

 ## Changes
 Here are some changes one could make:

+I realized now that I have forgotten to "give the end user feedback concerning very slow internet connection".
+I have however made sure the user gets errors if the search gives errors.
+If this is really a must, I will have to look at this another day, since I don't have time today.

 1. See why the API only gives back 10 of each (maybe only for premium access).
 2. Add endless scrolling to search results.
 3. Add Webview - to show the show summary that comes in html in it's original format.